NHS trusts braced for a winter worse than last year

 “But there are clear warning signs.
 Performance is in a worse position going into this winter than last.
 Staff shortages are growing, putting additional strain on a workforce already overstretched during an exceptionally busy summer.

-All things considered, trusts fear that this coming winter will be more difficult than the last.Deputy Chief Executive
+All things considered, trusts fear that this coming winter will be more difficult than the last.Interim Chief Executive

 “The NHS remains under significant financial pressure with the additional funding announced by the prime minister only due to start flowing from next April.
 And the loss of dedicated winter funding has restricted what trusts can do to prepare for the most challenging time of the year.